Defining Material Types

 Sending material down the sewer (with or without prior treatment), including that which may go to a facility designed to treat wastewater

-Sending material to a destination that is different from the 10 listed above.
+Sending material to a destination that is different from the 10 listed above, such as biodiesel or other biofuels.
 This destination should be described

 Defining Boundary Dimensions